by Billy Nilles | Wed., Sep. 12, 2018 6:00 AM

 The leap to VH1 saw season nine premiere with nearly a million viewers watching, breaking ratings records for the show as it nearly tripled the viewership of season eight's premiere.
 That the episode featured Lady Gaga, arguably the show's biggest get to date, certainly didn't hurt.
 But the fact that Gaga even made an appearance, one that was planned and filmed months before the decision was made to change networks, points to the cultural cachet the show finally carried.

-With its third round of its All-Stars off-shoot currently on the air, a 10th season on the way, and an 11th in the casting stages, all signs point to RuPaul's Drag Race still being on the rise.
+With a fourth round of its All-Stars off-shoot on the way, a recently-wrapped 10th season breaking ratings records, earning four E!
+People's Choice Award nominations and another Emmy for Ru, and an 11th in the casting stages, all signs point to RuPaul's Drag Race still being on the rise.
 And the effects of that rise can be felt everywhere, from the sketch during Chris Pine's SNL episode where he and Bobby Moynihan played two butch auto mechanics obsessed with the show to the social media presence of just about every company desperate to appear hip, incorporating slang from drag culture like it's no big deal.
 So has Drag Race gone mainstream?
 Or has it, as RuPaul likes to argue, merely brought drag to the mainstream?
 And is there a difference?